The Principal Dev – Masterclass for Tech Leads

 How Templiér works

 Templiér acts as a file watcher, proxy server and process manager.
 Once Templiér is started, it runs templ generate --watch in the background and begins watching files in the app.dir-src-root directory.
-On start and on file change, it automatically builds your application server executable saving it in the OS' temp directory (cleaned up latest before exiting) assuming that the main package is specified by the app.dir-cmd directory.
+On start, it runs all configured custom watchers and then builds your application server executable in the OS temp directory (cleaned up on exit at the latest), assuming that the main package is specified by the app.dir-cmd directory.
 Custom Go compiler arguments can be specified with compiler.
 Once built, the application server executable is launched with app.flags CLI parameters and the working directory set to app.dir-work.
-When necessary, the application server process is shut down gracefully, rebuilt, linted and restarted.
-On .templ file changes Templiér only tries to compile and lint the server code without refreshing the page.
-On _templ.txt file changes Templiér refreshes the page.
+On file changes, Templiér runs matching custom watchers and then reloads, restarts, or rebuilds the app server depending on the configured action.
+For .templ changes, templ generate --watch handles code generation and tells Templiér whether the browser should reload or the app server should rebuild.

-Templiér hosts your application under the URL specified by templier-host and proxies all requests to the application server process that it launched injecting Templiér JavaScript that opens a websocket connection to Templiér from the browser tab to listen for events and reload or display necessary status information when necessary.
+Templiér hosts your application under the URL specified by templier-host and proxies all requests to the application server process it launches, injecting Templiér JavaScript that opens a websocket connection back to Templiér from the browser tab to listen for events and reload or display status information when needed.
 In the CLI console logs, all Templiér logs are prefixed with 🤖, while application server logs are displayed without the prefix.

 Development